SophiaUngar/Rcode/README.md

 # Rcode
-Repository for testing my Git/GitHub setup
+Repository for practicing and referencing code in R.